Time Management Activities For Employees

 Game 2: Find Something In Common

-As the name suggests, this game is all about helping your team members find out about the things that they have in common with each other.
+As the name suggests, this game is all about helping your team members discover the things they have in common with each other.

 Each person will need a pen and paper for this exercise.